 The task which Murray Hall set herself has attracted many women before her.
 Most of them have gained a certain sort of posthumous fame thereby.
 In this fact may perhaps be found Murray Hall's motive, says the New York World.
-But she had no confidents.
+But she had no confidants.
 This must be speculation.
-There is a very large class of these cases which are due to a diseased brain or perhaps to a defective brain.
-I refer to the cases of women who are born with a masculine mind, a mind that endows its pessessor with all the that endows its possessor with all the masculine tastes and desires.
+There is a very large class of these cases which are due to a dis-eased brain or perhaps to a defective brain.
+I refer to the cases of women who are born with a masculine mind, a mind that endows its prosessor with all the that endows its possessor with all the masculine tastes and desires.

 It has been estimated by those who have studied the subject very carefully that one woman, in 720 is thus affected.
-She has the mind of a man engrafted into the body of, a woman.
-Her tastes are all masculine.
+She has the mind of a man engrafted into the body of a woman.
+Her tattes are all masculine.
 This frequently leads are all masculine.
 This to grave mental disease.

 The opposite of this condition-the man with tastes of the opposite sex-is more common than the former.
 Krafft-Ebling, common than the former.
-Krafft-Ebling, the great German psychologist, who has made a very careful study of these unfortunates, has, I believe, estimated that made a very tarted state of the fortunates, has, I believe, estimated that in civilized cities one man among 350 is the proportion of these.
-He also states that this condition is on the increase, and that it seems to increase as civilization advances.
+Kraft-Ebling, the great German psychologist, who has made a very careful study of these un-fortunates, has, I believe, estimated that made a very tartent state and a fortunates, has, I believe, estimated that in civilized cities, one man among 350 is the proportion of these.
+He also states that this condition is on the increase, and increase as civilization that it seems to increase as civilization advances.

 These unfortunate people, who must be looked on as insane, have existed for as long a period as we have any authentic records.
-Rome and Greece, in the days of their greatest glory, furnished many ex-
+Rome and Greece, in the days of their greatest glory, furnished many examples course, is that of sappno.
+The cases that have been carried out to their successful termination, where the motive was of the highest, have $b \ge n$ examples of the noblest heroism possible for humon beings to work.
+The order but for human beings to reach.
+The splendid acting, the unspeakable hardships over-come, all indicate a determination that superhuman.